Megan Benthall, RN

 We would like to assure you that medical information about your child is treated as confidential by the nurses and all school staff.
 We do not share information about your child with outside parties nor can we discuss health concerns of any other student with you.

 News from the Nurse

 Medication reminder: Students in middle school are allowed to self carry inhalers and epi-pens only.
-Please ensure we have the approprate paperwork on file for your student to self carry these medications if needed.
-All other medications must be kept in the nurse's office with the appropriate paperwork on file.
-Please reach out with any questions.
+Please ensure we have the approprate authorizations on file for your student to self carry these medications if needed.
+All other medications must be kept in the nurse's office with the authorizations on file.
+Medications Authorizations and Action Plans can be found here:

-As we approach the peak of the flu season, we recommend that your child stay home if they experience flu or cold symptoms.
+As we approach the flu season, we recommend that your child stay home if they experience flu or cold symptoms.
 Consider the following guidelines in deciding whether or not to send your child to school:

 - Stuffy or runny nose and/or cough

 Children SHOULD NOT be at school if they have any of these symptoms: